 ‘The cold earth slept below’ by Percy Bysshe Shelley was published in Hunt’s Literary Pocket-Book in 1823, a year after Shelley’s death.
 It was later included in the collection, Posthumous Poems compiled by his wife, Mary Shelley.
 The poem is divided into four sets of seven lines.
 Shelley did not create one single rhyme scheme for the text.
 Instead, it varies from stanza to stanza.
 More precisely, the second and third stanzas rhymes ABCCAAB while the first stanza rhymes ABCCDDE and the fourth: ABAACCB.

-The lines also follow and interesting pattern of meter with the third and fourth lines consistently serving as the shortest with only four beats.
+The lines also follow an interesting pattern of meter with the third and fourth lines consistently serving as the shortest with only four beats.
 The other lines vary.
-For example: line one of the first, second and third stanza contains six beats, but within stanza four it contains nine causing an added emphasis on the word “beloved.”
+For example line one of the first, second, and third stanza contains six beats, but within stanza four it contains nine causing an added emphasis on the word “beloved.”
 Shelley’s choices in regards to rhyme and rhythm have been selected for very particular reasons.
 The variations most often appear when something is revealed in regards to the speaker’s loss.
 Any variation would’ve been well considered.

 Summary of The cold earth slept below

 The poem begins with the speaker describing a walk he took on a chilly night.
 Everything seems completely devoid of life as if the end times have come and the planet has been covered with darkness, death, and ice.
 The moon is going down as well, increasing the darkness with each passing second.